ni/labview-for-containers/docs/linux-prebuilt.md

 From here, you're ready to execute **LabVIEWCLI commands** to run VIs, perform builds, or run VI Analyzer tests.

-**NOTE:** LabVIEW Linux Container images can run on any host machine i.e both windows and Linux.
+**NOTE:** LabVIEW Linux container images can run on any host OS that supports Docker and Linux containers (for example, Windows or Linux).

----
+## Customer Experience Improvement Program (CEIP)

-**NOTE:** By default, the NI's Customer Experience Improvement Program (CEIP) is enabled on the image and we collect anonymous information about the use of NI products, your computer or device, and connected devices.
+By default, NI's Customer Experience Improvement Program (CEIP) is enabled on the image and NI collects anonymous information about the use of NI products, your computer or device, and connected devices.
 NI uses the aggregate of this information to improve the products and features customers use most often and to help solve problems.
-We do not collect personal data or proprietary application information, and we do not sell usage information to third parties.
+NI does not collect personal data or proprietary application information, and NI does not sell usage information to third parties.

-For more information on NI's Customer Experience Improvement Program please see this: [NI Customer Experience Improvement Program](https://www.ni.com/en/about-ni/legal/ceip.html?srsltid=AfmBOorZGikj9CSWmeYxwtWemmv_Byhk3ew3YcSwNaRmAhkIBtCzXWmF)
+For more information on NI's Customer Experience Improvement Program please see: [NI Customer Experience Improvement Program](https://www.ni.com/en/about-ni/legal/ceip.html).

-To **enable/disable the collection of CEIP Data**, execute this command once inside the container shell:
+To **enable or disable the collection of CEIP data**, execute this command once inside the container shell:
 ```bash
 LabVIEWCLI -OperationName RunVI -VIPath /usr/local/natinst/share/nilvcli/supportVIs/ToggleCEIP.vi <ON/OFF> -LabVIEWPath /usr/local/natinst/LabVIEW-2025-64/labview
 ```
-Add `-Headless` at the end of LabVIEWCLI command for LabVIEW 2026 Q1 and onwards.

 ## Important
-LabVIEW 2026 Q1 and onwards support Headless LabVIEW run mode which is a replacement for the Environment variable toggle `EnableCICDFeaturesForLabVIEW=TRUE`.
+LabVIEW 2026 Q1 and onwards support Headless LabVIEW run mode, which is a replacement for the environment variable toggle `EnableCICDFeaturesForLabVIEW=TRUE`.

-To enable CI/CD Features in LabVIEW and run it on Linux Containers, **all LabVIEWCLI commands must end with -Headless** argument, which enable LabVIEW to run completely headless.
+To enable CI/CD features in LabVIEW and run it on Linux containers, **all LabVIEWCLI commands must end with the `-Headless` argument**, which enables LabVIEW to run completely headless.

-If `-Headless` argument is NOT passed to LabVIEWCLI, it can cause compatibility issues on Docker Images. `-Headless` argument is neccessary to satisfy all requirements to run LabVIEW on Linux Containers.
+If the `-Headless` argument is NOT passed to LabVIEWCLI, it can cause compatibility issues on Docker images.
+The `-Headless` argument is necessary to satisfy all requirements to run LabVIEW on Linux containers.

 **NOTE:** The above is TRUE only for LabVIEW 2026 Q1 and onwards.
 For older images using LabVIEW 2025 Q3, continue using the environment variable `EnableCICDFeaturesForLabVIEW=TRUE`.